joycse06/toy-robot-updated/README.md

 ## Usage

-Install `ruby` following the installation instruction above.
+Install `ruby` following the installation instructions above.
 Then run `bin/setup` from the root of the project to set up the project (installing required gems).

 Once the dependencies have been installed, run `bin/run` to start the `REPL` and then follow the instructions.